ivoarch/My-Apple-Privacy-Setup/MACOS-README.md

 - **Finder**
   - **General**
-  - Turn ❌ to show hard disks on desktop
+  - ❌ to show hard disks on desktop.
-  - Turn ❌ to show connecting servers
+  - ❌ to show connecting servers.
   - Setup to open new windows in `$HOME` user directory
   - **Tags**
   - Create custom Tags - Work 🟢, Important 🔴, Curses 🔵
   - Remove unused tags
   - **Sidebar**
-  - Turn ❌ "Cloud Storage", "Bonjour Computers"
+  - ❌ "Cloud Storage", "Bonjour Computers"
   - **Toolbar**
   - Right click on toolbar and select "New Folder" icon
   - **Advanced**
-  - Turn ✅ all options
+  - ✅ all options
   - Setup search in directory actual
   - **View**
-  - Turn ✅ to show path bar
+  - ✅ to show path bar
-  - Turn ✅ to show status bar
+  - ✅ to show status bar
-  - Show View Options (or press `Command+J`) > Turn ✅ Show Library Folder
+  - Show View Options (or press `Command+J`) > ✅ Show Library Folder
 - **Safari**
   - **General**
   - Setup "https://www.startpage.com/" as a start page
-  - Turn ❌ "Auto Open Safe Download"
+  - ❌ "Auto Open Safe Download".
   - **AutoFill**
-  - Turn ❌ everything
+  - ❌ Everything
   - **Passwords**
-  - Turn ❌ ,I don't use
+  - ❌ ,I don't use
   - **Search**
   - Add [DuckDuckGo](https://duckduckgo.com/) as a default search engine
-  - Turn ❌ Safari Suggestions
+  - ❌ Safari Suggestions
-  - Turn ❌ show favorites
+  - ❌ show favorites
   - **Privacy**
-  - Turn ✅ Prevent cross-site tracking (This should be checked by default.)
+  - ✅ Prevent cross-site tracking (This should be checked by default.)
-  - Turn ✅ Hide IP address from trackers
+  - ✅ Hide IP address from trackers
-  - Turn ❌ websites to check for Apple Pay & Apple Card
+  - ❌ websites to check for Apple Pay & Apple Card
   - **Firefox**
   - Install from https://www.mozilla.org/en-US/firefox/new/
   - Set as default browser
   - **General**
-  - Browsing - Turn ❌ "Recommend extensions as you browse" also "Recommend features as you browse"
+  - Browsing - ❌ "Recommend extensions as you browse" also "Recommend features as you browse"
   - **Home**
   - Home page and new windows - Select ✅ Custom Urls -> https://www.startpage.com -> New Tabs -> Firefox Home (Default)
   - Recent activity - Turn ❌ everything